coderamos/application-ecodev-frontend/README.md

-# codefolio | ecodev frontend
+# application | ECODEV - FRONTEND

 ## About This Project

-This project contains just only part of the **[ECODEV PROJECT](https://github.com/coderamos/codefolio-ecodev-frontend)** application.
+This project contains just only part of the **[ECODEV PROJECT](https://github.com/coderamos/application-ecodev-frontend)** application.

 This project was create with [Create React App](https://facebook.github.io/create-react-app/) and [TypeScript](https://www.typescriptlang.org/).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).
 To learn TypeScript, you can learn more in the [TypeScript documentation](https://www.typescriptlang.org/docs/home.html).

 ## Prerequisites

-Donwload and run the [ECODEV BACKEND application](https://github.com/coderamos/codefolio-ecodev-backend).
+Donwload and run the [ECODEV BACKEND application](https://github.com/coderamos/application-ecodev-backend).

 ## Avaliable Scripts